WeWork is one of the first and largest coworking and virtual office spaces with over 849 locations in 123 cities and 23 countries around the world.

 Credits.
 Every membership level—Hot Desk, Dedicated Desk, and Private Office—includes monthly credit allocations to rent conference rooms or other workspaces in a different location.
 If you use your entire monthly allocation, you can buy more for $25/credit.

-Pricing for daily rentals, hot desks, private offices, offices suites, and meeting rooms depends on your location.
+Pricing for monthly rentals, hot desks, private offices, offices suites, and meeting rooms depends on your location.
 Visit WeWork’s site and select a location to view pricing.
 You should expect to pay a daily rental fee of about $50/day for most of its locations.

 All WeWork locations provide WiFi and/or Ethernet connections (if you choose), common areas, lockable filing cabinets, copiers, scanners, printers, free refreshments, onsite staff, and private phone booths for when you need extra privacy.
 Other amenities vary depending on location.